-My Mother has been making this yummy appetizer for the past 40 years.
+My Mother has been making these Greek Spinach Triangles for the past 40 years.
 She bakes them up during her annual Christmas party and there is never a bite left.
 Don’t be afraid of the phyllo dough!
 This one is worth the effort.

 Yield: 40 appetizers

 Cook Time: 25 minutes

 - 1 (10 ounce) package chopped spinach, thawed & squeezed dry

 - 1/2 cup finely chopped onions